paolodelia99/Python-Perceptron/README.md

 - Quadratic Loss
 - Cross Entropy Loss

+## Test

+In order to run the test, run the following script on the command line

+    python -m pytest

 ## Contributing

 Feel free report issues and contribute to the project, making it better.